 The license for software which included bundled fonts allows those fonts to be used while the software is installed.
 That means if you uninstall the software, you are no longer licensed to use the fonts.
 And if you upgrade, you have a new software license which might grant different rights.

 The Adobe Creative Cloud now provides desktop fonts for its users via Typekit.
 The same set of fonts previously bundled and installed with Adobe applications is now part of Typekit’s Portfolio plan.
 You are licensed to use the fonts as long as you are a Creative Cloud (or Typekit) subscriber.

 Because desktop fonts from Typekit are provided by subscription, they cannot be copied and moved by the Package feature (or users).
 However, any recipient of your document who is also using Creative Cloud can use Typekit to sync the necessary fonts if they don’t already have them installed.
 In many cases, simply creating a PDF of your document with the fonts embedded is a convenient way to send a document for print output or publishing.
 (See also Packaging files that use synced fonts.)

-No Adobe product installer or uninstaller will remove existing fonts from your computer.
-Even fonts installed by previous Adobe products, like the Creative Suite, will remain until you move them, delete them, or erase your hard disk.
+Adobe products will not remove fonts you have installed on your computer.
+Even fonts installed at the system level by previous Adobe products, like the Creative Suite, will remain until you move them, delete them, or erase your hard disk.

 Adobe, the Adobe logo, Adobe AIR, AIR, Flash, and Typekit are either registered trademarks or trademarks of Adobe Systems Incorporated in the United States and/or other countries.
 Android is a trademark of Google Inc. OpenType is either a registered trademark or a trademark of Microsoft Corporation in the United States and/or other countries.
 All other trademarks are the property of their respective owners.